-10. Immediately perforate the constrictor wrap to allow for out-gassing and de-bulking.
+10. Immediately perforate the constrictor wrap to allow for de-bulking.

-11. Allow the repair to cure for a minimum of 2 hours, before removing constrictor wrap.
+- 11. Allow the repair to cure for a minimum of 2 hours, before removing constrictor wrap.

 12. Top coat the repair if required (a top coat is always recommended over our repair systems).